yaolsenarch/Yuan_Yuan_RAG/README.md

         - max chunk size: 1500 characters
         - fallback split: 1000 characters with 100 character overlap
 * **Average Chunk Size:** ~500 - 1,000 characters.
-* **Overlap:** 0% (Intentional).
+* **Overlap:** None for standard paragraph chunks.
+Oversized paragraphs are recursively split using 1000-character chunks with 100 character overlap to preserve continuity.
 By splitting at logical paragraph breaks and using high-quality metadata, we maintain the "unity" of technical instructions without the "noise" of repeated text.
 * **Why?** Technical documentation (like SAS migration steps) is often written in self-contained steps.
 Paragraph-based splitting ensures that a single instruction or code block is never "decapitated," providing the LLM with a complete thought every time, while preventing embedding truncation in the all-MiniLM-L6-v2 model.

+## Context Packing Strategy
+During retrieval, the system dynamically assembles the LLM context window:

+1. Convert user query to an embedding
+2. Retrieve top-k relevant chunks from ChromaDB
+3. Concatenate chunks into a context block
+4. Stop when the token budget is reached

+This ensures the prompt remains within Azure OpenAI context limits while maximizing relevant information density.

 ## 📁 Project Structure
 ```